delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 Each file is simply a list of names, in plain UTF-8 text format, with each name on a separate line.
 No blank lines are permitted.

+The files may be empty if there are no contributors and/or testers, but they *must* be present.

 The credits files are not referenced by, and do not reference, any of the other files in the collection.

 ## License File